Lower Bounds on Learning Pauli Channels with Individual Measurements: A lower bound for Pauli channel tomography with adaptive strategies in the high precision regime

-Note that the cardinal of the constructed family $M=|\cF|$ is of order $\exp(\Omega(d^2))$, so every mean in $x$ can be approximated by the expected value for $\alpha$ following the distribution explained in the construction, the difference will be, by Hoeffding's inequality, of order $\exp(-\Omega(d^2))$ so negligible (see the proof of Proposition~\ref{prop:approx} for a detailed justification of this claim, note that the error probability can be absorbed in the total error probability by adding these inequalities in the construction of the family $\cF$).
-Therefore we obtain the upper bound on the mutual information:
+Our goal is to bound the expectation in \eqref{eq:upper-bound-cond-mut-inf}.
+Since $x\sim \unif[M]$ and $(\alpha_x)_x$ are random variables i.i.d.\ as $\alpha$, we can see the RHS of \eqref{eq:upper-bound-cond-mut-inf} as an empirical mean.
+Note that the cardinality of the constructed family $M=|\cF|$ is of order $\exp(\Omega(d^2))$, so every {empirical mean $\mathds{E}_x g(\alpha_x)$ of a bounded function $g$ can be approximated by the expected value $\mathds{E} g(\alpha)$} with $\alpha$ following the distribution explained in the construction, the difference will be, by Hoeffding's inequality, of order $\exp(-\Omega(d^2))$ so negligible.
+More formally, in Proposition~\ref{prop:approx}, it is shown that there is a universal constant $C>0$ such that with probability at least $9/10$ we have: